Volhynia Home

 Today, Volhynia is home to about four million people.
 Its economy is primarily based on forestry and lumber milling, agriculture and food processing, granite mining, metalworking, and the manufacture of machinery and musical instruments.

-A Volhynia district map is available online.
-The Federation of East European Family History Societies has some maps of interest.
+The Foundation for East European Family History Studies has some maps of interest.
 The General Atlas of the Russian Empire is available online.
 Also check the map resources on the SGGEE website.

 The JewishGen Gazetteer is the best way to find localities in Eastern Europe.
 Another option is to use Geonames.org.